-Taking care of your hairs can be quite challenging when all you want is to style them with hot tools, styling products which can in return damage your hairs.
-Often it is just the neglect of not taking care of your scalp health or in fact your over all health.
 Deficiency in nutrients and excessive intake of fast and oily food will not only damage your internal health but also effect your skin and hairs tremendously.
 There can be many factors, your hairs are falling, dry, brittle, have split end, dandruff, and many more.
-Today we are sharing few things about how to know about your hair health and how to improve it easily.
+Today we are sharing a guide to know about your hair health and how to improve it easily.

 - Physiologically, the hair are dead and only the root is growing but still they can be a barometer of your general state of health.